cta-sst-1m/monitoring_pipeline/README.md

 get_runs.py is taking the path to data files and determine the runs based on the run type and sources of the fits files.

+launch_analyze_run.sbatch is the script executed by the jobs analysing hillas for a run.

+launch_data_quality.sbatch is the script executed by the jobs analysing data quality for a run.

-launch_test_pipeline.sh is responsible to sending the jobs for a run.
+launch_trigger_uniformity.sbatch is the script executed by the jobs analysing the trigger uniformity for a run.

 recompute_all.sh is running the pipeline on all data (many jobs may be created!).